The Street Urchin

 A hundred beady eyes turned to watch her as she entered.
 It was dead silent, even the barman had stopped wiping a glass and was staring at her.
 Tiga moved cautiously further into the room, feeling more and more uncomfortable.
 Something was off.
 Something was terribly wrong with this situation.
 Eyes continued to follow her every step and they didn’t even blink.

 If I can just get upstairs and into the room with Colvan and Milna, Tiga thought, hurrying her steps.

 Tiga reached the stairs that ascended to the top floor, where the sleeping quarters could be found.
-She ran up the steps two at a time, but upon reaching the top, heard a disturbing whispering sound below.
+She ran up the steps two at a time, but upon reaching the top, heard a disturbing whispering below.
 Her heart pounded as she approached the railing of the balcony that overlooked the bar area.
 Everyone’s heads were tilted upwards, staring expectantly at the balcony.
 Quiet laughter echoed through the room, drifting to Tiga’s ears as she gazed down.
-Upon spotting Tiga peaking over, everyone’s mouths widened into wide, Cheshire cat styled grins.
-Tiga felt a shiver course through her nerves and her arm hairs stood up on end.
+Upon spotting Tiga peaking over, everyone’s mouths widened into Cheshire cat styled grins.
+Tiga felt a shiver course through her nerves and the hairs on her arms stood up on end.

 “Phew… the hell was happening down there,” Tiga muttered, letting out a sigh.

 However, her relief was short lived when an icy hand was rested on her shoulder.
 Tiga spun around, grabbing for the hand and flailing to get away.
 She didn’t find contact in any of her swings though, for there was no-one standing there.